artineering-io/flair-docs/_includes/faq/useofflair.md

 Are there offline licenses available?
 <div markdown="1">
-Yes, custom offline licenses can be offered to studios whose workstations don't have internet access due to security reasons.
-These are only offered when purchasing 10 or more licenses and are a bit more expensive as they require custom branded builds of Flair for each release.
+Yes, floating licenses work entirely offline and can be used by studios whose workstations don't have internet access due to security reasons.
 </div>